bokuweb/jewel/README.md

 selected Thinc operations.
 The JSONL compatibility corpora exercise exact end-to-end Japanese and English NER parity without checking model bundles into the repository.

-## Relationship to Ridley

-Jewel was extracted from [bokuweb/ridley](https://github.com/bokuweb/ridley).
-Ridley uses the NER pipelines as one evidence source for reference-field extraction while keeping contract-specific classification and review logic in Ridley.